Maureen Herman: 1997–2013: Post-Babes in Toyland

 Herman went on to work as associate editor for Musician magazine and freelance journalist for Rolling Stone.
 In 1998, Herman started her own company, Pollyanna, which was involved in the music business in various forms, including management, booking, promotion, publicity, and music publishing.
 In 2000, she produced Hank Williams III's CMT-circulated video "You're the Reason", directed by P.W.
 Long.

 In late 2000, at age 34, Herman entered her first rehabilitation for alcoholism while living in New York City.
 The following year, Herman was in lower Manhattan during the September 11 attacks, an event which left her with post-traumatic stress disorder.
 She subsequently relocated to Nashville, Tennessee.
 During this period, she developed a crack cocaine addiction, which spanned several years.
 In June 2003, she suffered a gang rape which resulted in a pregnancy.
 She ultimately kept the child, and gave birth to a daughter, Anna, in 2004.

-In June 2006, Herman joined San Francisco start-up Fuzz, a music, technology, and e-commerce platform and social networking community where she began as Senior Director of Business Development.
-In March 2008, Herman became editor-in-chief of Fuzz editorial section The Fix.

-In June 2008, Herman changed to an advisory position at Fuzz and founded non-profit venture Project Noise Foundation, which she started with former Fuzz colleague Chris Skarakis.
-In spring of 2008, Project Noise partnered with Morello, Amnesty International, and Axis of Justice on The Nightwatchman's Justice Tour, featuring artists Perry Farrell, Ben Harper, and Wayne Kramer, among others.
-The tour aimed to spotlight regional social justice causes and activism combined with music in two-day events across the U.S.

-In September 2009, Herman moved to Los Angeles to continue as executive director of Project Noise.
-The Foundation produced a short video for fellow nonprofit, Jail Guitar Doors.